 The hoses we use in our boats are alcohol-resistant as are the materials used by the engine manufacturers.
-If only fuel containing alcohol is available, or the presence of alcohol is unknown, you must perform more frequent inspections for leaks and abnormalities.
+If only fuel containing alcohol is available, you must perform more frequent inspections for leaks and abnormalities.
 Any sign of leakage or deterioration requires your immediate attention.
 Refer to the engine manufacturer's recommendations on fuel type and octane ratings.